IBM/watson-discovery-analyze-data-breaches/README.md

 #### `env.sample:`

 ```
-# Replace the credentials here with your own.
-# Rename this file to .env before starting the app.
+# Copy this file to .env and replace the credentials with

-# Replace the credentials here with your own.
-# Rename this file to .env before starting the app.
+# your own before starting the app.

 # Watson Discovery
 DISCOVERY_URL=<add_discovery_url>